Psychologist

 Psychologist Certifications & Licensure

 All psychologists in the United States must be licensed.
-Licensing is done on a state by state basis by the local licensing board.
+Licensing is done on a state-by-state basis by the local licensing board.
 Requirements vary by state but all states require passing the Examination for Professional Practice in Psychology administered by the ASPPB.
 Some states also require passing a jurisprudence exam.

 How Much Do Psychologists Make?

-According to the Bureau of Labor Statistics (BLS May 2018), clinical, counseling, and school psychologists earn $85,340 on average.
-Workers in the bottom 10 percent earned $44,040 or less, while the top 90 percent earned more than $129,310.
+According to the Bureau of Labor Statistics (BLS May 2024), clinical and counseling psychologists earn $106,850 on average.
+Here are the percentiles:

 Kimmy Gustafson